 Raising a family is no easy task, but family planning helps you start out on the right foot.
 In Pembroke Pines, Florida, My OBGYN offers a full array of birth control options so women can select the method that’s best for their needs and preferences.
-Dr. Helen Salsbury and Selena Hodgers, ARNP also offer pre-pregnancy counseling to ensure patients are as healthy as possible prior to conception and ready for all that motherhood entails.
+Dr. Salsbury, Selena Hodgers, and Anne Salsbury Company also offer pre-pregnancy counseling to ensure patients are as healthy as possible prior to conception and ready for all that motherhood entails.

 Dr. Salsbury believes women should have as many choices as possible when it comes to family planning.
 At My OB/GYN, she offers a complete range of birth control options, including:

 - Female condom

 - Tubal ligation and sterilization for permanent birth control

 During your office visit, Dr. Salsbury reviews your medical history and discusses your lifestyle and future plans to help you choose the method that’s best for you.

 The insertion of an IUD is a fairly straightforward procedure taking only a few minutes in the physician’s office.
 First, the clinician will discuss different IUD options that are suitable for you.
 Pre-testing along with a preliminary examination to evaluate the uterine position, size and mobility will help determine whether the IUD is a good option for you.
 The IUD is inserted at a later date.
 You may take some pain medication one hour prior to the procedure and once in the office, you will be put on the examination table on your back as when you are getting a pap smear.
 The clinician will measure your uterus with sound, and then place the IUD with a special applicator into the uterine fundus.
 To complete the process, we order an ultrasound to determine that the placement is good.
 IUD’s are generally replaced every 3 to 10 years depending on the type of IUD.

 What is the arm implant?